Flaque/react-mutate/README.md

   <img src="https://i.imgur.com/003JozN.png" width="350px" />
 </p>

 React Mutate is a tool that lets you swap out nodes in React's virtual DOM.
-The main use case is to allow end-users the ability to write and add extensions to a React application.
+The main use case is to allow end-users the ability to write and add extensions (what we call `mutations`) to a React application.

 ## Disclaimer